Shalini-Shukla/github-upload/Final-Project1-Submissions/README.md

 The aim of this project is to build a microservice-based application that would allow users to run Apache Hadoop, Spark, Jupyter Notebooks, SonarQube and SonarScanner without having to install any of them.

-In order to implement this, we will have to first push all the necessary containers on GCP Container registry.
-Create a kubernetes cluster using Google Kubernetes Engine and deploy these images on it as pods.
-One of the pods will be the Application UI that will allow the user to click on a button that would re-direct them to the respective microservice.
+In order to implement and deploy this application on Google Cloud Platform, we will have to first push all the necessary images to GCP Container registry.
+Then, create a kubernetes cluster using Google Kubernetes Engine and deploy these images on it as containers running inside pods.
+Once done, we will have to expose these pods using services and bind our application.

 To build Containers we would first need their respective images.

 List of images used for this project: